Disjoint Set Union (Union-Find)

 Applications

-- Network connectivity: Check if nodes are connected
+- Network connectivity: Check if nodes are connected, route optimization

 - Competitive programming: Efficient union-find operations